Sex Crimes Lawyer Phoenix

 ⦁ A defendant convicted of this crime is also not eligible for early release.
 That means if you are convicted, a judge cannot sentence you to less than 13 years in prison.
 If the alleged victim is under 12 years old, you could also be sentenced to life in prison.

-Because these offenses are so serious, it is important to have an attorney with experience in these types of case.
-Sex Crime Defense Attorneys at The Baker Law Firm have successfully defended many of these types cases.
-We’ve won sex cases at trial and secured dismissal of all charges.
+Because these offenses are so serious, it is important to have a sex crimes lawyer with experience in these types of cases.
+Phoenix Sex Crime Attorneys at The Baker Law Firm, LLC have successfully defended many of these types cases.
+We’ve won sex crimes cases at trial and secured dismissal of all charges.

 Molestation of a minor is defined under A.R.S.
 13-1410 as intentionally or knowingly engaging in or causing a person to engage in sexual contact, except sexual contact with the female breast, with a child who is under fifteen years of age.